Italians celebrate Christmas on December 25th. It is a celebration of the birth of Jesus Christ, that we know of as “Natale”.

 Spaghetti are cooked with a sauce made with sweet tomatoes, fresh tuna, mackerel bites and anchovies.

 It’s a savory, healthy and pretty rich sauce that you should enjoy with an Italian white wine.

 5 itineraries to spend 10 amazing days in Italy!

-The Brodetto alla termolese is served with bruschetta or toasted bread.
+The Brodetto alla termolese is served with Italian bruschetta or toasted bread.